codex-academy/Nelisa/2_Display_the_data.md

 Publish the sales report online using **GitHub Pages**

-Create HTML reports using [Handlebars](http://handlebarsjs.com/) templates to convert the data into html files which can be published online.
+Create HTML reports using [Handlebars](https://www.npmjs.com/package/handlebars) templates to convert the data into html files which can be published online.

+Using `Handlebar` templates one can easily combines data into a predefined layout(template). `Extracted Data + Handlebar templates = html file.` Use NodeJS's `fs` module to create html files on disk from the resulting string created by Handlebars for each weeks statistics.

 # Learning areas:

-* templating using handlebars
+* templating using handlebars with NodeJS;
+* creating files with the `fs` module.